Afomin01/webLab2/README.md

 ## Task
 Develop a web application based on servlets and JSPs that determines whether a point on a coordinate plane falls into a given area.
 User can enter point's coordinates by using form input fields or by clicking with a mouse on the graph.
-The radius of the figure can be set by checking one o several checkboxes.
+The radius of the figure can be set by checking one or several checkboxes.

 This area has a variable radius R.